PUBLICATIONS

 Additionally, the NPRM proposes changes to the OFCCP’s pre-enforcement process that will significantly disadvantage contractors.
 If the proposed changes become final, OFCCP’s only obligation at the PDN stage will be to give contractors notice that it has identified a potential violation and provide the standard deviation, which could be as low as 1.96.
 OFCCP will be permitted to raise new violations for the first time in the NOV and in the SCN.
 No showing of practical significance and no supporting anecdotal evidence will be required.

 The contractor community has an opportunity to submit comments to the proposed rule.
 But, contractors need to act quickly.
 The NPRM includes a limited 30-day comment period, which will close on April 21, 2022.
-Clients and/or contractors interested in submitting comments or supporting comments prepared by interested third parties, please contact Consuela Pinto or Nancy Holt.
+Clients and/or contractors interested in submitting comments or supporting comments prepared by interested third parties, please contact Nancy Holt.